toreamun/hanetprobe/README.md

 ## Configuration
-The configuration can contain multiple probes.
+The configuration can contain multiple probes and [Python logging schema](https://docs.python.org/3/library/logging.config.html#configuration-dictionary-schema) can be used in configuration:

 Example of two probes:
 ```yaml